MiDevopsEngineer/shell-scripting-hands-on-project/Auxproject.md

 # Auxillary Project: Shell Scripting

 ### Shell script helps you atomate repetitive tasks.
-Bas scripts are essentially a series of commands and instructions that are executed sequentially in a shell.
+Bash scripts are essentially a series of commands and instructions that are executed sequentially in a shell.
 This script is created by saving a collection of commands in a text file with a   .sh extension.

 1. VARIABLE
 #name="Millicent"